 The entrance is traditionally sculpted although just around the door.
 The rest of the facade is rather neutral.

-Visiting St. Giles Edinburgh
+Visiting the St. Giles Cathedral

 Inside this is not the most impressive cathedral.
-But the blue-colored ceiling and the colorful stained glass windows (see later) make up for it.
+But the blue-colored ceiling and the colorful stained-glass windows (see later) make up for it.

-It did not have my tripod so pictures are not the best, but it gives you an idea.
+I did not have my tripod so pictures are not the best, but it gives you an idea.

 Built in 1992, it was set up so that you can walk behind and discover the inside of the instrument.
 Just go towards the red wooden panel and press the button at the top for the inside to illuminate.